Table of Contents

 Keyword research tools can help you identify the specific keywords to use to appeal to your target buyer.
 Your Google Analytics will also show you the searches that your potential clients are making.

 SEMRush or Google Keyword Planner can also help you to identify high intent keywords to use.
+A detailed Semrush review can help you to know more about this SEO keyword research tool.

 Get a Lead Scoring System